Proactive AI Adoption can be Threatening: When Help Backfires: Related Work

 \subsection{Psychological Perspectives on Help-Seeking}

-Psychological research on helping offers perspective on why initiative taking may backfire.
+Psychological research on helping offers perspective on why AI proactivity may backfire.
 Previous research distinguishes between \emph{reactive help} (requested by the recipient) and \emph{anticipatory help} (unsolicited: offered or provided without an explicit request) \citep{nadler_role_1986,nadler_help-seeking_1991}.
-Although reactive help is often welcomed, anticipatory help can feel intrusive and threatening.
-Harari et al.\ \citeyearpar{harari_when_2022} show that anticipatory help, especially from higher-status helpers, increases recipient self-threat and reduces evaluations of the helper and willingness to accept help.
-Relatedly, Lee et al.\ \citeyearpar{lee_benefits_2019} show that anticipatory help is less likely to relate to gratitude and positive work outcomes.
+Although reactive help is often welcomed, anticipatory help can feel intrusive and threatening. ~\citet{harari_when_2022} show that anticipatory help, especially from higher-status helpers, increases recipient self-threat and reduces evaluations of the helper and willingness to accept help.
+Relatedly, ~\citet{lee_benefits_2019} show that anticipatory help is less likely to relate to gratitude and positive work outcomes.

+In this paper, we argue that anticipatory help may be more likely than reactive help to elicit \emph{self-threat} because it arrives without being requested and can therefore be construed as implying reduced competence, dependence on others, or diminished standing on an identity-relevant task.
+Importantly, help can be instrumentally beneficial while still carrying psychological costs.
+Recipients may value the help itself while reacting negatively to what accepting that help seems to imply about them at work.

-The integration of two theoretical perspectives explain these effects. \emph{Social exchange theory} suggests that solicited help is more likely to align with reciprocity norms, whereas unsolicited help disrupts them, leading recipients to devalue the helper \citep{cropanzano_social_2005,emerson_social_1976}. \emph{Self-affirmation theory} highlights another psychological mechanism: unsolicited help challenges recipient's positive self-view by implying incompetence, and can therefore trigger threat \citep{steele_psychology_1988,sherman_psychology_2006}.
-This threat can trigger defensive reactions, including rejecting help or lowering the evaluations of the helper.
+Two theoretical perspectives help explain why anticipatory help may elicit self-threat. \emph{Social exchange theory} suggests that solicited help is more likely to align with reciprocity norms, whereas unsolicited help can violate those norms, leading recipients to devalue the helper \citep{cropanzano_social_2005,emerson_social_1976}. \emph{Self-affirmation theory} highlights a complementary mechanism: unsolicited help can be threatening because it may signal that the helper does not view the recipient as competent or independent enough to complete the task on their own~\citep{steele_psychology_1988,sherman_psychology_2006}.
+Such threat can trigger defensive reactions, including rejecting help or lowering evaluations of the helper.
 Related work on feedback interventions similarly shows that unsolicited or negative feedback often undermines motivation and other positive outcomes \citep{ilgen_bearing_2000,kluger_effects_1996}.
-Importantly, these dynamics vary with context: the threat is strongest when help in given for identity-relevant tasks \citep{harari_when_2022}.
+These dynamics are especially likely when the task is highly identity-relevant, since help in such contexts is more likely to be seen as a reflection of the self \citep{harari_when_2022}.